May 17, 2011

 The Commission to Moses.
 From the burning bush, God told Moses the plan and commissioned Moses to go do it.
 “Therefore, come now, and I will send you to Pharaoh, so that I may bring My people, the sons of Israel, out of Egypt.”
 The plan seems simple to us, but it contained big issues for Moses.
-Remember, Moses had fled from Egypt, because the government wanted him for murder (Exodus 3:14-15, pages 89-90).
+Remember, Moses had fled from Egypt, because the government wanted him for murder (Exodus 3:14-15).
 God has a pattern of sending people on missions throughout the Bible.
 In fact, God intends to send you on a daily mission to serve Him.

 I AM WHO I AM.
 God provides the name.
-“I AM WHO AM I AM.”
+“I AM WHO I AM.”
 God instructed Moses to say further, “I AM has sent me to you.”
-We always tend to lose sight of the purpose of our lives we lose sight of the mission we have from God.
+We always tend to lose sight of the purpose of our lives when we lose sight of the mission we have from God.
 He sends each of us, daily, to do His will in our lives.
 God chose this name of eternal existence, and self-existence to reveal Himself to Moses and the people of the Exodus.
-He called this name His “memorial-name to all generations” (Exodus 3:15, page 91).
+He called this name His “memorial-name to all generations” (Exodus 3:15).
 God loves to use different names to describe Himself.

-Now we know why the Jews took up stones against Jesus in John 8:59, page 1673.
+Now we know why the Jews took up stones against Jesus in John 8:59.
 Jesus used the memorial-name for God, given to Moses, which was “I AM.”
 When Jesus said He was the “I AM” God of the Old Testament, who existed before Abraham, then we see the clear claim of Jesus to be God, and more particularly, the God of Abraham, the God of Isaac, the God of Jacob, and the God of Moses, the God of the living and not the God of the dead.

 So we learn more about the prayer life of Moses.